Weak Markov Processes as Linear Systems: Introduction

-Mathematical system theory is an abstraction from the physical dynamics.
-But of course its relevance to the real world depends on the fact that such a physical dynamics exists in the background.
-The basic idea behind our work is the proposal that the physical dynamics which implements a multi-variable system theory (such as the one sketched above) is described by processes describing quantum physics.
-In \cite{Go09} we started a project to investigate such connections, compare further \cite{DH11} for a recent generalization of the model in \cite{Go09} and also \cite{Go12} for some complementary work.
-In these papers the quantum processes are based on infinite tensor products which are natural from the point of view of approximating the Fock spaces of continuous time processes but which sometimes obscure the more fundamental level where the connections with operator and system theory originate.
-In the present paper we go directly to this level by investigating the proposal that it is the concept of `weak Markov processes', worked out by Bhat and Parthasarathy in \cite{BP94,BP95} to catch the most basic features of quantum Markov processes, which provides a systematic and very general point of departure for our project.
-The connections to operator theory are evident here because the concept of a weak Markov process may be seen as operator theoretic dilation theory studied from a probabilistic point of view.
-Dilation theory will be mentioned only in side remarks in this paper however, the emphasis lies on the structure of the full process.
-The benefits of such studies go in both directions: access to operator and system theory tools for concrete quantum models and guidance for the development of the general theory from the questions arising in the models.
-To achieve such an interaction between the disciplines a more systematic development of the theory is needed.
+To see the connections to operator and system theory more directly and on a more fundamental level we propose here to start with the concept of `weak Markov processes', worked out by Bhat and Parthasarathy in \cite{BP94,BP95} to catch the most fundamental features of quantum Markov processes.
+In fact the connections to operator theory are very direct here because the concept of a weak Markov process can be interpreted as operator theoretic dilation theory studied from a probabilistic point of view.
+The dilation theory will be mentioned only in side remarks in this paper however, the emphasis lies on a development of the structure theory of the processes and on the interpretation of this structure.
+The benefits of such studies go in both directions: access to operator and system theory tools for the investigation of concrete quantum models on the one hand, guidance for the development of general system theory from the questions arising in quantum models on the other hand.
+But to be able to do that we need to define the relevant concepts and to develop a more systematic mathematical theory.
 The following sketch of the contents of this paper should be read with this motivation in mind.